raslenzaddem/tester/README.md

 | model subprocess       ->  ModelProcess instance  | Metadata     | JSON + "\n"   | UTF-8 encoding |
 | model subprocess       ->  ModelProcess instance  | Metadata     | Audio         | Raw bytes      |

-PS: At the models subprocess level ran in persistant mode (in contrast to run-once mode), stdout messages (e.g print functions ) are redirected to stderr and error cases were handled to be sent as an UTF-8 encode JSON files to be dealt with at the reciever end (ModelProcess instances).
+PS: At the model subprocess level ran in persistent mode (in contrast to run-once mode), stdout messages (e.g print functions ) are redirected to stderr and error cases were handled to be sent as an UTF-8 encode JSON files to be dealt with at the reciever end (ModelProcess instances).

 ## TTS Models Used in the Project:
 This project integrates two main families of TTS models: Kokoro (for English and French) and MixerTTS + Vocos (for Arabic).
 Both are selected for their lightweight design, CPU‑compatibility, and permissive licenses (MIT/Apache 2.0).